Your First Visit

 2. Build a relationship

-Our first session will be more like a two way interview.
-I’ll get to know you, and you’ll get to know me.
+Our first session will be more like an information gathering session.
+I’ll get to know you and some background information.
 I will ask you questions to help me better understand your primary issues and concerns, as well as your history in terms of other events in your life, family, childhood, and career.
 However, you are welcome to ask questions too.
 In order for therapy to be successful, it is imperative we establish a client/therapist relationship that is supportive and honest.
 In fact, it is the nature – and the quality – of our relationship that will determine the success of your overall therapy goals.
 The success of our relationship is the most accurate predictor of a positive, healthy outcome to the hard work you put in on your path to healing.
 Each client/therapist relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:

 - You can expect to be treated with compassion, empathy, respect, and understanding.